lsst/LDM-152/index.rst

 interface and a “Mapper” that provides astronomy-specific and even camera-specific methods for naming, persisting, and retrieving datasets.
 Both are implemented in Python.

+In addition to Butler, a thin "Db" module is designed to provide RDBMS-agnostic access to database.
+The module relies on SQLAlchemy and delegates the work to the SQLAlchemy "engine".
+In addition a small set of convenience utilities is provides to simplify interactions with the database.

 The Butler (formerly known as a Persistence object) manages repositories of datasets which can be in files or in a database.
 The files may be